ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The problem with using user areas is that it's quite easy to forget which user area you saved a file to, and so finding it could take a while (as the `CAT` command can only catalog one user area at a time).

-As just mentioned, the drive letter will normally be A:, B: or M:. notice that the letter must be followed by a colon (e.g. 'a:squares').
+As just mentioned, the drive letter will normally be A:, B: or M:. notice that the letter must be followed by a colon (eg. 'a:squares').
 If you don't specify a drive letter, then +3 BASIC will use the drive that was last used - this is known as the default drive.
 (When you first switch on the +3, the ***default*** drive is set to A:.)
 So typing...

     SAVE "squares"